JBoss Community

 Stable releases are - as indicated by their name - stable.

-Development builds, released once per milestone and only a few times a year, are fairly stable, but there may be some things which do not yet work.
-If you would like to try one of these milestones, we'd greatly appreciate the assistance in testing and reporting of issues in our issue tracker.
+Development builds, released once per milestone on average each 6-8 weeks, are fairly stable, but there may be some things which do not yet work.
+If you would like to try one of these milestones, we’d greatly appreciate the assistance in testing and reporting of issues in our issue tracker.

 Nightly Builds